Warneford Park development to add 500+ car trips into Headington, bringing more pollution, congestion and road danger

 • Make it impossible to rebuild the WGOR junction and other Headington junctions in a way that provides safety and priority for pedestrians, wheelers, cyclists and children (e.g. as illustrated in this visualisation), because this is only possible if we reduce traffic volumes from what they are now, as explained in our Re-imagining Headington's roads and junctions website post.

-Headington has already suffered an increase in these harms thanks to the University of Oxford building a 417-space multi-storey car park on its Old Road Campus, for which planning permission was granted despite much local opposition.
+Headington has already suffered an increase in traffic harms thanks to the University of Oxford building a 417-space multi-storey car park on its Old Road Campus, for which planning permission was granted despite much local opposition.
 Now it seems intent on inflicting further harm in the same way, and we are concerned that Oxford City Council (as the Planning Authority) will assist the University in this anti-social endeavour by granting permission for the parking increase, not learning from its past mistakes in allowing the Old Road Campus and Westgate car parks to be built.

 The developers have recently submitted a planning permission application for this application.
-The consultation ends on Friday 19 September.
+The consultation ends on 29 September.
 Join us in opposing these plans by: